Using Your Legal Plan

 Not everyone has the time, money or training to be able to navigate a legal issue alone…but sometimes we run into things that seem easy from the outside.

 Many families find themselves facing complicated situations, but they don’t have to face them alone.
+From caregiving responsibilities to estate questions and consumer disputes, common family legal issues often arise unexpectedly – and knowing your options can make all the difference.
 Discover a few situations below, and what you can do to remedy them if they happen to you.

 No matter the family’s intentions, giving care to a sick or elderly family member too often becomes the responsibility of just one person.
-Without realizing it, caregivers can fall into “lone soldier” mode and believe that the responsibility is theirs alone.
+Without realizing it, caregivers can face burnout [EG1] and believe that the responsibility is theirs alone.
 This emotional state is not beneficial for any caregiver’s mental or physical health.

 Solution: Talk to your family about dividing up the responsibility of caregiving.
 You can even set up a schedule of who will be doing what, and when.
 If things start to get rocky, find a place that you can turn to that will offer sound legal advice when you need it.

 If you’re a Smith or a Johnson, you know how common it is to meet another person with your same last name.
 Unfortunately, identity thieves know it too.
-It’s easy for thieves to create email addresses and other information based off of people with common names, and credit reporting agencies often have a hard time keeping all the John Smiths and Sarah Johnsons straight.
+It’s easy for thieves to create email addresses and other information based off of people with common names.
 If your identity is stolen or it gets lost in the mix with other local people with similar names, you may not even know it’s been stolen for quite some time.

 When a family member passes away, there is much more to manage than most people realize.
 If you are the executor of the estate, it’s your responsibility to make sure that all of the financial and material aspects are taken care of, but that’s kind of hard to do if you can’t find a will.
 In that case, the court can distribute the assets according to state laws – which may not be in accordance with your family member’s wishes.